 The College has an internal audit service, which operates in accordance with the requirements of the ESFA's Post 16 Audit Code of Practice.
 The work of the internal audit service is informed by an analysis of the risks to which the College is exposed, and annual internal audit plans are based on this analysis.
 The analysis of risks and the internal audit plans are endorsed by the Corporation on the recommendation of the Audit Committee.
-At minimum, annually, the Head of Internal Audit (HIA) provides the governing body with a report on internal audit activity in the College.
-The report includes the HIA's independent opinion on the adequacy and effectiveness of the College's system of risk management, controls and governance processes.
+At minimum annually, the Internal Audit Service (IAS) provides the governing body with a report on internal audit activity in the College.
+The report includes the IAS's independent opinion on the adequacy and effectiveness of the College's system of risk management, controls and governance processes.